jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - After creation...Attach Workspace Data Sources...
     - General..logs..
   - Log Analytics uses KQL (Kusto query language)

+    - Example:  This query searches the SecurityEvent table for records that contain the phrase "Cryptographic".
+Of those records, 10 records will be returned and displayed.

+    ```bash
+    search in (SecurityEvent) "Cryptographic"
+    | take 10
+    ```

   - Log Analytics Agent
     - An extension installed on resources to allow for telemetry to be gathered into the workspace
+  - Azure Diagnostics Extension
+    - Azure Diagnostics extension is an agent in Azure Monitor that collects monitoring data from the guest operating system of Azure compute resources including virtual machines.
+    - The Linux Diagnostic Extension will help you monitor the health of a Linux VM running on Microsoft Azure.
+    - Azure Performance Diagnostics VM Extension helps collect performance diagnostic data from Windows VMs.
 - Monitor Insights
   - Description
     - Service-specific monitoring features built into Azure Monitor